 What’s missing in Google Analytics?

-In Analytics, you do not have the ability to tie individual leads into all your other data, which includes tracing the users contact information back to the original marketing source.
+In Analytics, you do not have the ability to tie individual leads into all your other data, which includes tracking the user’s contact information back to the original marketing source.
 When evaluating marketing campaigns, it is pertinent you know where specific leads came from, be it a marketing source or campaign.
 Ultimately, tracking conversion goals in analytics doesn’t tell you if the leads were good or bad.
 If you want to track a specific lead with full details back to its source, Google Analytics is not the answer.

 WhatConverts provides this functionality and makes it easier to setup goal conversions by allowing you to see leads with their full details through one click.